taidaesal/vulkano_tutorial/doc_src/section_7.md

     .add_buffer(uniform_buffer_subbuffer).unwrap()
     .build().unwrap());
 ```
 As you can see, renderpass attachments which are used as inputs to a sub-pass are given to that sub-pass as a uniform set.
 The order we add these attachment images to our descriptor set *does* matter, but not in the way you might expect.
-In the section on shaders we'll see how this looks on the consumer's side and revisit the top of order.
+In the section on shaders we'll see how this looks on the consumer's side and revisit the topic of order.

 #### Rendering